splunk/public-o11y-docs/get-started/core2o11y/unified-id/unified-identity.rst

 Changing identity providers
 ------------------------------------------------------------------------------------------
 If you no longer want to use Splunk Cloud Platform as your identity provider for SSO when signing in to Splunk Observability Cloud, set up a third party IdP for Splunk Observability Cloud login before you deactivate your Splunk Cloud Platform instance.
-Deactivating Splunk Cloud Platform only after setting up a new third party ensures that your Splunk Observability Cloud users do not lose access.
+Deactivating Splunk Cloud Platform only after setting up a new third party IdP ensures that your Splunk Observability Cloud users do not lose access.